 In winter instead the weather is very cold and the days are much shorter.
 Average temperatures in winter are below 0°C and there can be as little as 1 hour a day of sunshine.
 While the weather sounds far from ideal, it is actually perfect for seeing the Northern Lights if this is something you are interested in (definitely an experience I want to do at some point)!

-The stops of our Norwegian fjords cruise
+Our Norwegian fjords cruise reviewed

 We did the Classic Voyage North that went from Bergen to Kirkenes on board the Midnatsol.
 The cruise lasts 7 days with prices varying depending on the type of cabin and time of year you book.
 Since the Midnatsol is also a mailing delivery boat the cruise actually does a lot of stops, some only for a brief couple hours and some even in the middle of the night, just for the purpose of dropping off mail.
 The most beautiful stops in my opinion were the following.